casab/telegram-iv-contest-url-watcher/README.md

 # Telegram IV Contest URL Watcher
-A telegram bot that checks if your favorite URLs are added to the IV contest page and sends you a messasge if so.
+A telegram bot that checks if your favorite URLs are added to the IV contest page and sends you a message if so.

 ## Getting Started
 ### Prerequisites